Chinese calendar: Celebrations of solar-term holidays

-Religious holidays based on the lunar calendar
+Religious holidays based on the Chinese calendar

-East Asian Mahayana, Daoist, and some Cao Dai holidays and/or vegetarian observances are based on the Lunar Calendar.
+East Asian Mahayana, Daoist, and some Cao Dai holidays and/or vegetarian observances are based on the traditional Chinese calendar.

 Celebrations in Japan

-Many of the above holidays of the lunar calendar are also celebrated in Japan, but since the Meiji era on the similarly-numbered dates of the Gregorian calendar.
+Many of the above holidays of the traditional Chinese calendar are also celebrated in Japan, but since the Meiji era on the similarly numbered dates of the Gregorian calendar.

 Double celebrations due to intercalary months

 In the case when there is a corresponding intercalary month, the holidays may be celebrated twice.
 For example, in the hypothetical situation in which there is an additional intercalary seventh month, the Zhong Yuan Festival will be celebrated in the seventh month followed by another celebration in the intercalary seventh month.
+The next such occasion will be 2033, the first such since the calendar reform of 1645.

+Similar calendars

+Like Chinese characters, variants of the Chinese calendar have been used in different parts of the Sinosphere throughout history: this includes Vietnam, Korea, Singapore, Japan and Ryukyu, Mongolia, and elsewhere.

+Outlying areas of China

+Calendars of ethnic groups in mountains and plateaus of southwestern China and grasslands of northern China are based on their phenology and algorithms of traditional calendars of different periods, particularly the Tang and pre-Qin dynasties.

+Non-Chinese areas

+Korea, Vietnam, and the Ryukyu Islands adopted the Chinese calendar.
+In the respective regions, the Chinese calendar has been adapted into the Korean, Vietnamese, and Ryukyuan calendars, with the main difference from the Chinese calendar being the use of different meridians due to geography, leading to some astronomical events — and calendar events based on them — falling on different dates.
+The traditional Japanese calendar was also derived from the Chinese calendar (based on a Japanese meridian), but Japan abolished its official use in 1873 after Meiji Restoration reforms.
+Calendars in Mongolia and Tibet have absorbed elements of the traditional Chinese calendar but are not direct descendants of it.